ncatlab/nlab-content/pages/7/2/1/8/18127/content.md

 is called a _trivialization_ of $E \overset{p}{\to} X$.

-It is in this sense that evry coverin space $E$ is, by definition, locally trvializable.
+It is in this sense that evry covering space $E$ is, by definition, locally trvializable.

 =--